 This is the time to reboot our economies.
 Although COVID-19 has not upended the reality of the circular economy, the pandemic nonetheless ought to prompt a rethink of how its solutions could optimise their potential in the new landscape, in which the economy may for some time be smaller in absolute terms, but where our interaction with it, through new technology and behaviours, holds the potential to make it appear larger in practice.

 The consequences of the pandemic may have shone the light on the interconnectedness of the world, not least the unfairness of today’s linear, wasteful and unstable economic system, underlining the need for a more resilient economy.
-Only through a systemic response can we move forward and ensure a fair transition, which accounts for the social impacts, enables lifelong learning resources, takes up the principles of decent work and brings developing countries on board – while we minimise our extraction of finite resources, address climate change and halt Biodiversity The diversity of wildlife that safeguards the preconditions for life on Earth. loss.
+Only through a systemic response can we move forward and ensure a fair transition, which accounts for the social impacts, enables lifelong learning resources, takes up the principles of decent work and brings developing countries on board – while we minimise our extraction of finite resources, address climate change and halt biodiversity loss.